Five things to consider before you buy a car.

 How much can you afford to spend on a car?

-Cars range in price from a few thousand dollars to millions – your budget will depend on how much you can afford and what type of car you need.
+Cars range in price from a few thousand dollars to hundred of thousands – your budget will depend on how much you can afford and what type of car you need.
 If you're splashing the cash on a car, an impulse purchase can leave you with years of regret, so take your time thinking about how much you can comfortably afford to spend and what vehicle will meet your needs before thinking about all the wants.
-You can choose to buy a car using your savings, combine your savings with a car loan, or take out a car loan for the whole cost of the vehicle.
+You can choose to buy a car using your savings, combine your savings with a personal loan for a car, or take out a personal loan for a car for the whole cost of the vehicle.

 How safe is the car?